Commentary

 In 2009, more than 11 million school-age children between the ages of 5 and 17 spoke a language other than English at home.
 These students represent 21% of all school-age children and 11% of all public school enrollments nationally.
 Under the Civil Rights Act of 1964 and the Equal Educational Opportunities Act of 1974, public schools are mandated to provide the academic and fiscal resources to help English Language Learners (ELLs) overcome language barriers and gain English fluency.
 English Language Learners is the fastest growing demographic and arguably the most complex to fund and educate, yet limited research has focused on how to fund this group to improve their educational trajectory.

 The primary method for determining the costs associated with educating K–12 children, including ELLs, has been through the use of costing out studies.
 These studies began in the 1970s as resource cost models but have proliferated since the early 1990s.
-In a recent paper published in the Review of Educational Research, Oscar Jimenez-Castellanos and Amy Topper undertake a review of this literature to highlight the issues involved in providing an adequate education to English Language Learners.
+In this study, published by the Review of Educational Research, Oscar Jimenez-Castellanos and Amy Topper undertake a review of this literature to highlight the issues involved in providing an adequate education to English Language Learners.

 Currently, the four prominent cost study methodologies are professional judgment panel (PJP), successful school model (SSM), evidenced-based (EB) approach, and cost function analysis (CFA).
 Costing out studies, in general, seek to determine what resources are needed to provide an adequate education to public school students, how much an adequate education should cost to meet a determined benchmark, and how revenue should be generated.
 Most costing out studies rely on student performance data on state standardized tests to measure whether students are making adequate progress.